Networking and support

 Dr Christian Baars - Head of Collection Care Department at National Museums Liverpool

-Following the two workshops held in March 2021, we've set up a Slack workspace as a first step in supporting the development of a network amongst heritage science students and Early Career Researchers.
+Following two workshops held in March 2021, NHSF set up a Slack workspace as a first step in supporting the development of a network amongst heritage science students and Early Career Researchers.

-Our intention is that the topics for discussion are driven by the student and ECR community, aligned to different 'channels' of interest - but the students and ECRs we've been in touch with have said they'd like the network to be open to people at all stages in their career to help them develop links with other researchers and practitioners and to bring a range of experiences to the discussions on the platform.
+The platform (Slack) was open to people at all stages in their career to help them develop links with other researchers and practitioners and to bring a range of experiences to the topics discussed on the platform.